micha7a/femto-lippmann/README.md

 # Femto-Lippmann

+Simulations of propagation of light through non-uniform media.
+Use transfer-matrix method for layered materials.

-Software for a joined Galatea & LCAV project on digitising Lippmann photography.
+Simulations originally developed for a joined Galatea & LCAV project on digitising Lippmann photography.

 ---
 ## Getting stated